The Creation of Woman

 The term "one flesh" refers to the exclusive sexual relationship found in marriage.
-However this idea also includes the emotional, social and spiritual bond that faithful couples experience in marriage as well.
+However, this idea also includes the emotional, social and spiritual bond that faithful couples experience in marriage as well.
 Couples are sometimes united legally and sexually but are not bonded together in any other way.
 In order to be fulfilled in a marital union the couple needs to make an effort to share as much of their lives as possible.
-Sharing religious beliefs, dreams for the future, responsibilities for others, etc. builds upon the initial sexual unity and serves to create the oneness and intimacy that all couples seek but often do not know how to produce in their marriages.
+Sharing religious beliefs, dreams for the future, responsibilities for others, etc. builds upon their initial sexual unity and serves to create the oneness and intimacy that all couples seek but do not often know how to produce in their marriages.

-One flesh means that the couple abandons its individuality and independence and works towards interdependence (not co-dependence) in becoming a single unit made up of two individuals
+One flesh means that the couple abandons its individuality and independence and works towards interdependence (not co-dependence) in becoming a single unit made up of two individuals.

 It is not specified here but the intention of God with the family is that it is to be a permanent union.
 This is the ideal established in the Garden and it is this ideal that Jesus refers to in Matthew 19:8 in teaching on what marriage ought to be.